 The Jane Throw Blanket is a simple crochet throw pattern that uses basic stitches in a way that creates an amazing looking texture!
 It really is the perfect crochet sofa throw to cozy up in!
 If you want to make one too then read on down to get the free crochet pattern for yourself!

 Use this simple pattern for all your crochet blankets and throws!
 Make this afghan smaller and use it as a crochet baby blanket too!
-You can easily hand crochet this beautiful crochet throw blanket today!
+You can easily crochet this beautiful crochet throw blanket in just a few days!

 THE YARN That’s perfect for this throw